 - Attest that you have used certified EHR technology.

 When attesting for Meaningful Use, consider patients from all payers to be counted in both the numerator and denominator.

 The maximum incentive payment, based on 75 percent of allowed charges, comes after accumulating $24,000 in Medicare charges.

 There is a minimum number of patient volume for Medicaid, but not Medicare:

 - A minimum 30 percent Medicaid patient volume

 - A minimum 20 percent Medicaid patient volume, and is a pediatrician

 Some examples of clinical decision support rules specific to neurology are:

-- Checking to see if patients with ischemic stroke are being treated with aspirin
+- Checking if patients with ischemic stroke are being treated with aspirin

-- Checking to see if a patient with atrial fibrillation and a stroke is receiving warfarin for anticoagulation
+- Checking if a patient with atrial fibrillation and a stroke is receiving warfarin for anticoagulation

 States will be performing audits on Medicaid providers participating in the Medicaid EHR Incentive Program.